eye-division/jennyblyth/_gallery/cassandra-wall.md

   Cassandra Wall has been working with textiles since childhood.
-All her compositions such as ***Heather Hills*** are initiated *sur le motif&nbsp;*capturing the spirit of the landscape - the crests of purple heather-clad hills with backdrafts of golden green mosses.&nbsp; Initially, she creates collages in torn papers, precursors and hints of the patterns and tessellations to come.&nbsp; Transposing her ‘sketches’ to cloth, involves
+All her compositions such as ***Heather Hills*** are initiated *sur le motif*&nbsp;capturing the spirit of the landscape - the crests of purple heather-clad hills with backdrafts of golden green mosses.&nbsp; Initially, she creates collages in torn papers, precursors and hints of the patterns and tessellations to come.&nbsp; Transposing her ‘sketches’ to cloth, involves